BikeToTheSea/bk-checklist/README.md

 ## Checklist Items

+* Put bike on bike stand
+    * Default to drive chain side facing towards you (or "out" from the bike stand)
+    * Unless you know the other side is needed
 * [ ] Air
     * [ ] Is there enough air in the tires?
         * Use a floor pump with a pressure meter for accuracy and precision.
-Find the recommeneded tire pressure number/range on the tire sidewall.
+Find the recommended tire pressure number/range on the tire sidewall.
     * [ ] What tire valves are on the bike?
         * The most common valve types on bikes sold in the U.S.A. are [Schrader](https://en.wikipedia.org/wiki/Schrader_valve) and [Presta](https://en.wikipedia.org/wiki/Presta_valve).
     * [ ] Do the tires have dry rot?